mattjr/syntheticcv/readme.md

 # Project's goals

 The goal of this project is to provide an easy-to-install python toolbox that can be used to easily generate synthetic training and testing data for various computer-vision problems such as stereo reconstruction, optical flow, multiview reconstruction, structure from motion, point and segment matching, single view surface normals estimation or shape from shading.
+For now only rigid scene are handled.

 The synthetic images are obtained through the generation of a random 3D scene that is rendered using the open-source ray-tracer called povray trough a simple python interface to povray called [vapory](https://github.com/Zulko/vapory).
 The povray ray tracer is patched using [vlpovutils](https://github.com/devernay/vlpovutils) in order to allow the obtention of the disparity map in case of stereo pairs generation.